alexpichel/okb-gatsby/content/posts/2015-09-22___neighborhood-park-watch/index.md

   - "chronic nuisance"
   - "homeless"
   - "quality of life"
-subTitle: "There are captains for each park and teams are trained to be the eyes and ears for the police department and report suspicious circumstances to the police."
+subTitle: "In a community partnership similar to Neighborhood Watch, teams are trained to be the eyes and ears for the police department and report suspicious circumstances to the police."
 ---

 ## ![Problem Icon](https://github.com/google/material-design-icons/raw/master/alert/1x_web/ic_error_outline_black_48dp.png "Problem") Problem

-Problematic Behavior or Activity
+#### PROBLEMATIC BEHAVIOR OR ACTIVITY

 Neighborhood parks were being vandalized and destroyed by homeless people and others.

-Impact on the Community
+#### IMPACT ON THE COMMUNITY

 In addition to the financial impact of damage to the parks, the public was afraid to use the parks because the offenders were intimidating, harassing, and threatening.
 The public did not feel safe for themselves or their children.